nsrr/spout/README.md

 The CSV should contain at minimal the two column headers:

 `id`: This column will give the variable it's name, and also be used to name the file, i.e. `<id>.json` `folder`: This can be blank, however it is used to place variables into a folder hiearchy.
-The folder column can contain colons `:` to place a variable into a subfolder.
-An example may be, id: 'myvarid', folder: 'Demographics:Subfolder' would create a file `variables\Demographics\Subfolder\myvarid.json`
+The folder column can contain forward slashes `/` to place a variable into a subfolder.
+An example may be, id: 'myvarid', folder: 'Demographics/Subfolder' would create a file `variables/Demographics/Subfolder/myvarid.json`

 Other columns that will be interpreted include: